 Student Outcome Studies

 Since its inception in 2002, the Academy for College Excellence (ACE)—formerly called Digital Bridge Academy (DBA)—has been rigorously evaluated qualitatively and quantitatively.
-Ten independent external evaluations have been conducted, all demonstrating significant impacts on vulnerable students and community college faculty.
+Ten independent external evaluations have been conducted, all demonstrating significant impacts on at risk student populations and community college faculty.

-1. Evaluation of the Academy for College Excellence
+3. Evaluation of the Academy for College Excellence MPR Final Report – January 2014

-Our current longitudinal study being conducted by MPR Associates, is showing that ACE students experience a high velocity of advancement toward transfer-level English, as well as shifts in affective factors that are important for academic success.
-The latest interim report from the MPR study analyzes the achievement of multiple cohorts of ACE students at 4 colleges—Berkeley City College, Cabrillo College, Hartnell College, and Los Medanos College—over 3 semesters, at the end of each semester and again two semesters subsequent to the ACE Semester, using comparison groups constructed from institutional and program data.
+Our recent longitudinal study conducted by RTI International (formerly MPR Associates), shows that ACE students experience a high velocity of advancement toward transfer-level English, as well as shifts in affective factors that are important for academic success.
+The final report from RTI analyzes the achievement of multiple cohorts of ACE students at 4 colleges—Berkeley City College, Cabrillo College, Hartnell College, and Los Medanos College—over 3 semesters, at the end of each semester and again two semesters subsequent to the ACE Semester, using comparison groups constructed from institutional and program data.
 Data collected from the colleges includes transcript information (e.g., courses and grades), assessment/placement test results for English, math, reading, and/or ESL, and demographic information (i.e., date of birth, gender, ethnicity).
-MPR measured credit accrual, retention, persistence, full-time enrollment, successful completion of math at one college, and successful completion of gatekeeper English courses for all ACE students as well as from a larger group of students used to construct comparison groups.
+RTI measured credit accrual, retention, persistence, full-time enrollment, successful completion of math at one college, and successful completion of gatekeeper English courses for all ACE students as well as from a larger group of students used to construct comparison groups.

 Velocity